AppImage/docs.appimage.org/source/packaging-guide/index.rst

 Packaging Guide
 ===============

-This chapter shows application developers how to create AppImages using modern AppImage creation tools, covers all requirements for that like desktop entry files, |packaging_optional|
+This chapter shows application developers how to create AppImages using modern AppImage creation tools (and explains the advantages, disadvantages and differences between the individual tools).
+It also covers all requirements for that, e.g. creating desktop entry and icon files, |packaging_optional|

 .. toctree::
-   introduction
    desktop-icon-files
    appimage-creation-tools/index
    creating-appdir-structure/index